-- 1. Promote good relationships between teacher and pupil by using the curriculum and teaching style best suited to the children;

-- 2. Be aware of our verbal and non-verbal language when dealing with pupils; to avoid confrontation or a 'no-win' situation;

-- 3. Try to anticipate problems before they arise;

-- 4. Be consistent with pupils.
+- 1. Promote good relationships between teacher and pupil by using the curriculum and teaching style best suited to the children; - 2.
+Be aware of our verbal and non-verbal language when dealing with pupils; to avoid confrontation or a 'no-win' situation; - 3.
+Try to anticipate problems before they arise; - 4.
+Be consistent with pupils.

-- We will also be aware that poor behaviour might be associated with:
+We will also be aware that poor behaviour might be associated with:

-- 1. Poor relationships
+- 1. Difficult relationships with peers or adults

 - 2. Poor self-esteem

-- 3. External problems

-- 4. An inappropriate curriculum
+- 3. An inappropriate curriculum

-- 5. Inappropriate teaching methods
+- 4. Inappropriate teaching methods

-- 6. Underlying additional learning needs eg speech and language disorders